leslie255/lbvm/manual.md

 For example, the byte `0b10110000` (`0b10000000 & G & E`) encodes the condition of `!(greater | equal)`.

+The status register can be directly addressed to using its encoding of `15`, but it may only be used as the source (`src`) register, not the destination (`dest`) register.

 ## Memory

+LBVM has a virtual memory `vmem` of 192kB, with 3 segments of 64kB.

+The first segment (`vmem` address 0 ~ 0xFFFF) is used as the stack.
+The second segment (`vmem` address 0x10000 ~ 0x1FFFF) is used as the text segment.
+The third segment (`vmem` address 0x20000 ~ 0x2FFFF) is used as the data segment.

+Their is no way for the machine to execute code outside of the text segment.

-LBVM has a virtual memory `vmem` of 64kB.
-Memory of the host machine can also be accessed, although restrictions may be applied by the emulator for debug reasons.
+Memory of the host machine can also be accessed, depending on the `vmem` flag.

+The load/store instructions takes in a `vmem` flag as the least significan bit in their `flags` byte.
-The load/store instructions takes in a `vmem` flag that determines whether the virtual or the host memory is accessed (`0` for vmem, `1` for real memory).
+The `vmem` flag determines whether the virtual or the host memory is accessed (`0` for vmem, `1` for real memory).

 Pointers have sizes of 64 bits.